memonumer-community/maui-keycloak/README.md

-# maui-keycloak
+# .NET Core MAUI & API Authentication Using Keycloak
-This repository demonstrates how to implement API authentication in a .NET Core MAUI application using Keycloak.
+This repository demonstrates how to implement authentication in a .NET Core MAUI and .Net Core API application using Keycloak.